derberg/python-mqtt-client-template/test/project/readme.md

 print("Send new message " + str(randomId) + " sent to comment/unliked")

 ```
-- Example functions on how to receive messages :
+1. Example functions of how to receive messages :

 ```python